-4.1 The area covered by this NP is the former Land Settlement Association's Estate at Great Abington, comprising holdings on North Road, South Road and Chalky Road and three on the southern side of Pampisford Road.
-The NP area, as shown on the map below, was designated by SCDC on 5 September 2016.
+4.1 The area covered by this NP is the former Land Settlement Association's Estate at Great Abington, comprising holdings on North Road, South Road and Chalky Road and three on the

-&lt;sup>3 Regulation 16 of the Neighbourhood Planning (General) Regulations 2012 (as amended)
+3 Regulation 16 of the Neighbourhood Planning (General) Regulations 2012 (as amended)

-&lt;sup>4 A new National Planning Policy Framework (NPPF) was published in July 2018.
+4 A new National Planning Policy Framework (NPPF) was published in July 2018.
 The updated NPPF (2018) states that for the purposes of examining a Neighbourhood Plan, the policies in the previous NPPF (2012) apply where the Neighbourhood Plan was submitted to the local planning authority before 24 January 2019 (NPPF 2018, paragraph 214).
 This NP was submitted to SCDC in February 2018, and therefore references to the NPPF in this NP refer to the NPPF 2012 and not the NPPF 2018.